Michicko/tic-tac-toe/README.md

 to install all packages

-Open in the browser using to run the game
+Open in the browser to run the game

 ```
 npm test